openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 ### `binding_method` values {#binding_method}

-The following are the valid values for `binding_method` property:
+The following is a non-exhaustive list of valid values for `binding_method` property:

 * `public_key`: Public key of the Holder of the Credential is included in the issuer-signed Credential.
 Holder has to prove control over the corresponding key pair during presentation of the Credential.
 * `zkp`: Holder can prove legitimate possession of the credential using advanced cryptography without revealing key pair.